E-Prescribing of Controlled Substances

 - Verify EPCS is legal in your state*

-- Receive an audit report generated by your software vendor indicating compliance with the IFR
+- Receive an audit report generated by your software vendor indicating compliance with the DEA IFR

-- Adhere to new ID verification procedures and access controls: ID Proofing, Two Factor Authentication, Digital Signing
+- Adhere to ID verification procedures and access controls: ID Proofing, Two Factor Authentication, Digital Signing

 *Disclaimer: This does not constitute legal advice.
 Prescribers should consult an attorney to ensure that EPCS is permitted in their state.

-The following prescriber software vendors have products that have achieved Surescripts certification and completed their third-party audits for e-prescribing of controlled substances:
+Click here to search for prescriber software vendors that have achieved Surescripts certification and completed their third-party audits for e-prescribing of controlled substances.

 The following pharmacies and pharmacy software vendors have completed Surescripts certification and their third-party audits for e-prescribing of controlled substances: